google/llvm-premerge-checks/docs/development.md

 Buildkite interface.
 [How to test changes](playbooks.md#testing-changes-before-merging).

-# Life of pre-merge check
+# Life of a pre-merge check

 When new diff arrives for review it triggers a Herald rule ("everyone" or "beta testers").